 How much protein in an egg white can vary from the amount of protein in an egg yolk, which is why it’s important to understand the difference when discussing the nutritional value of eggs.

 Egg whites make up a bit more than half of the protein content of the entire egg, which is why egg protein powder supplements are typically made from the egg whites rather than the yolk.

-While there are about 3.6 grams of protein in 1 egg white, boiled eggs containing both the white and yolk contain about 6.3 grams.
-Conversely, one large egg yolk contains 2.7 grams of protein, which is about 43 percent of the total protein content.
+While there are about 3.6 grams of protein in one egg white, boiled eggs containing both the white and yolk contain about 6.3 grams.
+Conversely, one large egg yolk contains 2.7 grams of protein.

 Although egg whites are higher in protein, the majority of other nutrients found in the egg are actually found in the yolk.
 Egg yolks are higher in fat, selenium, phosphorus, vitamin B12, vitamin A, vitamin D, folate and riboflavin.

-Of note, egg yolks are also higher in dietary cholesterol as well.
+Of note, egg yolks are also higher in dietary cholesterol.
 While research shows that dietary cholesterol has little to no impact on blood cholesterol levels for most healthy adults, some people may be more sensitive to the effects of dietary cholesterol and need to be mindful of their intake.

 Thanks to their stellar nutrient profile, eggs have been linked to a number of powerful health benefits.
 In fact, research shows that adding eggs to your diet could promote skin health, increase weight loss, enhance brain function and more.